-Why Local Governments Should Embrace Transformation
+Why Local Councils Should Embrace Digital Transformation

 The general public always wants to see their local government take proactive steps to improve the services they rely on.
 Of course, there has to be a need for organisational change but it’s worth remembering that there’s constant consumer demand for increased online services.
 If they’re not fit for purpose or not available entirely, then they risk damaging the public’s perception of local authorities.